rajington/windowsapp/README.md

 ## Change log

 - HEAD
-  - Added C-n/C-p (and up/down) to REPL input field
+  - Navigate REPL history with C-n/C-p (or up/down)
 - 2.2.1
   - REPL can now take CoffeeScript or JS
   - Re-styled logs in Log Window